 Boiler Efficiency Options – High Performance HVAC wants to help you understand your next boiler purchase better.
 To do this we want to break down all the different types of boilers and components, and various options and features that you may find when making a purchase.
 Typically, you want to find a like replacement for the boiler you currently have installed or if you are buying a new boiler you want a system that will handle the load and is durable.
-The most important feature about the new purchase is usually the fuel efficiency simply because the cost of running the new system will give you pay back over time for the new purchase.
+The most important feature of the new purchase is usually the fuel efficiency simply because the cost of running the new system will give you pay back over time for the new purchase.

 Boiler Efficiency Options - Automatic Flue Dampers

-There are usually options you can get with a boiler that will make it more efficient for example…..and automatic flue damper.
+There are usually options you can get with a boiler that will make it more efficient for example…..an automatic flue damper.
 The automatic flue damper will automatically open up when the boiler fires and automatically close when the burners shut off.
 This automatic flue damper holds heat inside.
 Without an automatic vent damper, the heat will rise up the flue contributing greatly to heat loss during the off cycle of the system.
 Since the system usually cycles based on the temperature inside the boiler heat exchanger the longer you can keep the heat inside the heat exchanger the least the burners will cycle to heat the heat exchanger up to the aquastat setting temperature.

 The boiler aquastat controls the boiler burners and typically the circulator pump for the zone or zones in the piping system.
 Note, that an automatic vent damper is not applicable to condensing gas or oil boilers as the condensing gas or oil boiler utilizes the maximum amount of heat that the boiler produces.
 The flue pipe for condensing gas or oil boilers is typically PVC pipe but the heat loss experienced with a condensing gas or oil boiler is usually very minimal to nil through the flue pipe.